How to Write to your B2B's Buying Committee Without Losing Half the Room

 The Classic Mistake: Messaging for One Persona

-When you write to one “ideal customer,” your message becomes either:
+When you write for one “ideal customer,” your message usually ends up:

-Trying to please that 1 person, will result in your message being ignored by the other 9 people in the room.
+And trying to please that one person will get your message ignored by the other nine in the room.

 Here's what's happening: